 Valve Not Turning On

-- If only one valve is not turning on, check to see if it will turn on manually.
+If only one valve is not turning on, check to see if it will turn on manually.
 Many valves have a switch or lever on the valve itself that allows you to activate the valve without electricity.
 If the valve works when activated manually, the problem is likely due to a bad wire connection or a bad solenoid on the valve.

 Valve Not Turning Off

-When a sprinkler valve is not turning off it can be because there is debris inside or because the diaphragm (rubber gasket) is bad.
-If the diaphragm is torn or damaged it will not be able to stop all of the water so the sprinklers will not turn off.
-Rebuilding is a fairly common sprinkler valve repair, so rebuild kits with a replacement diaphragm are available for many valves.
-It is a good idea to have a rebuild kit ready before opening the valve just in case the diaphragm is bad.
+When a sprinkler valve is not turning off it may be due to debris inside the valve or because the diaphragm (rubber gasket) inside the valve is damaged.
+If the diaphragm is torn or damaged, it will not be able to stop all of the water so the sprinklers will not turn off.
+Rebuilding is a fairly common sprinkler valve repair, and rebuild kits that include a replacement diaphragm are available for many valves.
+It is a good idea to have a rebuild kit ready before opening the valve, just in case the diaphragm needs replacement.

-- For this repair start by shutting off the water to the sprinklers.
+- Shut off the water to the sprinkler system.
 Clear the area around the valves to avoid getting anything inside the valve when it is open.

-- Remove the solenoid from the valve body and set it aside.
+- Remove the solenoid from the valve body by turning it counterclockwise, and set it aside.

 - Remove the screws that are holding the bonnet in place.
-Carefully remove the bonnet, spring, and diaphragm making note of how they are positioned since they will go on the same way.
+Carefully remove the bonnet, spring, and diaphragm, taking note of how they are positioned so you can reassemble the valve in exactly the same way.

-- Check the diaphragm for any tears or damage.
+- Inspect the diaphragm for any tears or damage.
 Even minor damage can prevent the diaphragm from stopping the flow of water.

-- Check the inside of the valve for small rocks or sand that may be obstructing the seal of the diaphragm.
+- Inspect the inside of the valve for small rocks or sand that may be obstructing the seal of the diaphragm.

-- Turn the water supply back on, slowly at first so the pressure doesn’t damage the valve, and test the valve for leaks.
-Check that the valve turns on and off properly.
+- Turn the water supply back on—slowly at first so the pressure doesn’t damage the valve—and test the valve for leaks.
+Confirm that the valve turns on and off properly.